ErnaneJ/digital-traffic-light-system/README.md

 ## 💻 Simulation

 <div>
-  Access the simulation through this <a scr="https://youtube.com/shorts/Nvl-8OjJIZM">link</a>.
+  <a scr="https://youtube.com/shorts/Nvl-8OjJIZM">Access the simulation through this link</a>.
 </div>

 ---